Seyed07/Maze-Solver-with-e-Puck-Robot-in-Webots/README.md

 ```

 ## ⚠️ Known Issues
-- **Return Path Accuracy**: Final calibration errors in `delay()` cause slight deviations on the return journey.
+- **Return Path Accuracy**: The robot might slightly misalign when returning due to `delay()` timing inconsistencies.
-- **Delay Tuning**: The `delay()` durations in rotation functions may require manual adjustment for precise turns.
+- **Manual Delay Calibration**: Rotation delays may require manual fine-tuning for accurate navigation.

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests for:
-- Optimizing sensor processing
-- Improving motor calibration
+You can help by:
+- Implementing BFS or other search strategies
+- Enhancing movement precision
-- Refactoring code for readability
+- Refactoring code or improving modularity
+- Adding UI overlays for real-time robot state

 ---
-*For questions or feedback, please raise an issue or contact via email.*
+*For questions or feedback, please raise an issue or reach out via email.*